 NOTE: This program has requested “Accredited, Inactive” status from the American Psychological Association Commission on Accreditation and does not intend to accept applications for admission.
-For questions about the hiatus or admissions to the program, contact.
-The Graduate Support Office: firstname.lastname@example.org
+For questions about the program status or admissions to the program, contact.
+The Graduate Support Office: email@example.com

 The Counseling Psychology program offers a Ph.D. and has been accredited by the American Psychological Association since 1988.
 Questions related to the program’s accredited status should be directed to the Commission on Accreditation:

 Office of Program Consultation and Accreditation